jnaulty/muse-blink-lights-demo/README.md

 This code was written to demo how easy it is to integrate a mobile, consumer-grade EEG device with an Arduino microcontroller.

 This demo requires basic skills in hardware and intermediate skills in software development, you should be able to run a python3 script on your computer, and load an arduino script to an Arduino microcontroller.
+I did all of this on a Lenovo laptop running Fedora 24.
+I have never owned a Mac, and quit Windows as a kid.
+So if you're running linux I am more than willing to help debug.
+But if you are running Mac or Windows, I won't be able to offer much assistance.

 An outline of the project flow:
 -   upload script to arduino